jcolago/redux-feedback-loop/To-Do.md

             -[x] Click button to take a new servey -[x] Should reset all data
                 -[x] Go back to first step
-        -[] *STRETCH* Edit button to allow user to go back and edit value.
+        -[x] *STRETCH* Edit button to allow user to go back and edit value.
 Still need to Validate new entry -[] *STRETCH* Admin page "/admin"
             -[] Most recent added feedback should be at top of list -[] Allow user to delete feedback on click of button